 One of the best ways to keep your cool is to have a conversation with a friend or loved one about the issues that trigger outbursts associated with bipolar disorder and anger.
 The individual may relax just from knowing they have shared personal information with someone they can trust.
 Regularly speaking with a Cognitive Behavioral Therapist is helpful because it’s a chance to express thoughts in a non-judgmental setting.

-5. Take Anti-Anxiety Medication
+5. Take Your Medication As Prescribed

 6. Count to Ten